-TERMINATION OF MEDICAID OR CHIP ELIGIBILITY Compliance Question HIPAA Special Enrollment Requirement What triggers this special enrollment right?
-Employees and their dependents are eligible for special enrollment if:
+TERMINATION OF MEDICAID OR CHIP ELIGIBILITY Compliance Question HIPAA Special Enrollment Requirement What triggers this special enrollment Employees and their dependents are eligible for special enrollment if: right? • The employee or dependent is covered by a Medicaid plan or under a state CHIP;

-The employee or dependent is covered by a Medicaid plan or under a state CHIP; The Medicaid/CHIP coverage of the employee or dependent is terminated as a result of loss of eligibility for the coverage; and The employee and dependent are otherwise eligible to enroll in the employer's group health plan.
+The Medicaid/CHIP coverage of the employee or dependent is terminated as a result of loss of eligibility for the coverage; and The employee and dependent are otherwise eligible to enroll in the employer's group health plan.
 The phrase "loss of eligibility" is not defined in the statute, and there are no regulations that define the phrase.
 What is the deadline for requesting enrollment?
 A plan must allow an enrollment period of at least 60 days after a loss of eligibility for Medicaid or CHIP coverage.
 Who has special enrollment rights?
 The employee who is eligible, but not enrolled, for coverage under the terms of the plan (or a dependent of such an employee if the dependent is eligible, but not enrolled, for coverage under such terms).
 What benefit options must be available?
 No guidance on this specific issue, although it seems reasonable to assume that special enrollees must be offered all the benefit packages available to similarly situated individuals who enroll when first eligible.
 When must coverage be effective for special enrollees?
 No guidance on this specific issue, although it may be reasonable to begin coverage no later than the first day of the calendar month after the plan receives a timely special enrollment request.
 ACQUISITION OF NEW DEPENDENT Compliance Question HIPAA Special Enrollment Requirement What triggers this special enrollment right?
 Group health plans must offer a special enrollment opportunity to certain newly acquired spouses and dependents of participants and to current employees who acquire a new spouse or dependent.
-This special enrollment right only applies if the group health plan offers dependent coverage and the new dependent is acquired through: Marriage; Birth; Adoption; or Placement for adoption.
-Who has special enrollment rights?
-The following individuals are eligible to enroll upon the acquisition of a new dependent through marriage, birth, adoption or placement for adoption: Current employee - A current employee who is eligible but not enrolled and who acquires a new dependent through marriage, birth, adoption or placement for adoption.
-Spouse of a participant - An individual who becomes the spouse of a plan participant, or an individual who is a spouse of a plan participant and the participant acquires a new dependent through birth, adoption or placement for adoption.
-Current employee and spouse - A current employee and an individual who becomes the spouse of the employee if the employee and spouse become married or the employee and spouse are married and the employee acquires a new dependent through birth, adoption or placement for adoption.
-Dependent of a participant - An individual who becomes a dependent of a participant through marriage, birth, adoption or placement for adoption.
-Current employee and spouse - A current employee and an individual who becomes the spouse are married and the employee acquires a new dependent through birth, adoption or placement for adoption.
-Dependent of a participant - An individual who becomes a dependent of a participant through marriage, birth, adoption or placement for adoption.
-Current employee and new dependent - A current employee and an individual who becomes a dependent of the employee through marriage, birth, adoption or placement for adoption.
-Current employee, spouse and new dependent - A current employee, the employee's spouse and the employee's dependent, if the employee acquires the dependent through marriage, birth, adoption or placement for adoption.
+This special enrollment right only applies if the group health plan offers dependent coverage and the new dependent is acquired through: Marriage; Birth; Adoption; or

+• Placement for adoption.

+Who has special enrollment rights?The following individuals are eligible to enroll upon the acquisition of a new dependent through marriage, birth, adoption or placement for adoption:

+- Current employee A current employee who is eligible but not enrolled and who acquires a new dependent through marriage, birth, adoption or placement for adoption. - Spouse of a participant An individual who becomes the spouse of a plan participant, or an individual who is a spouse of a plan participant and the participant acquires a new dependent through birth, adoption or placement for adoption. - Current employee and spouse A current employee and an individual who becomes the spouse of the employee if the employee and spouse become married or the employee and spouse are married and the employee acquires a new dependent through birth, adoption or placement for adoption. - Dependent of a participant An individual who becomes a dependent of a participant through marriage, birth, adoption or placement for adoption. - Current employee and new dependent A current employee and an individual who becomes a dependent of the employee through marriage, birth, adoption or placement for adoption. - Current employee, spouse and new dependent A current employee, the employee's spouse and the employee's dependent, if the employee acquires the dependent through marriage, birth, adoption or placement for adoption.